 Head of Department: Mrs S Rose

 The Drama Department aims to encourage students to express their ideas through discussion, creative exploration, team work and evaluation.
-Students are encouraged to “put themselves in someone else’s shoes” as well as exploring different ways of conveying meaning.
+Students are encouraged to ‘put themselves in someone else’s shoes’ as well as exploring different ways of conveying meaning.
 Just as in Art there are different mediums used to create a piece of work, in drama there are different ways of presenting a performance piece.
 We aim to encourage students to use these skills in the storytelling to communicate with an audience, linking these to skills they may require in the future world of work.
+Transferable skills are key in Drama; one day our students will be asked to present, communicate, problem solve, work as a team, experiment, manage and create.
+Drama allows students to develop all these skills. [updated May 2020]

-- We visit the theatre at least once during the academic year as well as inviting in to school performance practitioners to work with the students e.g. Frantic assembly, Theatre Centre.
+- At Keystage 4 we visit the theatre at least once during the academic year, as well as inviting in to school performance practitioners to work with the students e.g. Frantic assembly, Theatre Centre.
+Keystage 3 also have opportunities for theatrical experiences as part of their English curriculum.

 Years 7, 8 and 9

-Year 7: Students are introduced to different drama skills and techniques and how to apply them to a piece of performance work; they develop a piece of theatre based on The Pardoner’s Tale by Chaucer, applying the skills they have acquired.
-This year in Term 5 and 6 we have introduced Mask work to support the study of Commedia del’arte, which they will study in Year 8
+Year 7: Students are introduced to different drama skills and techniques and experiment with how to apply them to a piece of performance work; they develop a piece of theatre based on The Pardoner’s Tale by Chaucer, applying the skills they have acquired.
+In Terms 5 and 6 students develop their drama skills further through story exploration.

-Year 9: Students explore the play version of Lord of the Flies which many students will go on to study in GCSE English.
+Year 9: Students explore the play version of Lord of the Flies, which many students will go on to study in GCSE English.
 Students focus on devising skills, considering how important different techniques are in communicating with an audience.
-This reinforces skills that could be required in the works place: Presentation, team work, problem solving, communication skills, use of voice and body language.
+This reinforces skills that could be required in the work place: presentation, team work, problem solving, communication skills, use of voice and body language.
+At the end of the year we work on devising projects which feeds in to the GCSE Drama course for those students who wish to continue with the subject in Years 10 and 11.

-Link to national curriculum page: Drama is taught as a discreet subject, however our scheme of work links to the requirements of the English National Curriculum for KS3 https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381754/SECONDARY_national_curriculum.pdf
+Link to national curriculum page: Drama is taught as a discrete subject, however our scheme of work links to the requirements of the English National Curriculum for KS3: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381754/SECONDARY_national_curriculum.pdf

 GCSE: Years 10 and 11

-In year 11 Students work towards their assessments .
-Which are:
+In Year 11 students work towards their assessments:

 A Level: Years 12 and 13

-Qualifications needed: GSCE Drama preferable but not essential, Grade 6 in English.
+Entry requirement: GSCE Drama preferable but not essential, a GCSE grade 6 in English

-The A Level Drama and Theatre Studies course includes three components which consists of Devising, Exploring Text in Performance, both as a performer or designer, and a written paper showing understanding of a set text from the view of the director as well as an evaluation of a live play from
+The A Level Drama and Theatre Studies course includes three components.
+These consist of Devising; exploring Text in Performance, both as a performer or designer, and a written paper showing understanding of a set text from the view of the director as well as an evaluation of a live play.

 Component 1: Devising (40% of A Level)